 Market operations have always been essential to the effective implementation of a central bank's monetary policy.
 As a response to the global financial crisis, standard monetary operations were extended and expanded.
-For some central banks, market stresses have eased, permitting the return to 'normal' conditions drawing on lessons learned during the crisis; for others, market operations are still being adapted and updated to respond to ongoing market and economic developments.
+For some central banks, market stresses have eased, permitting the return to 'normal' conditions, drawing on lessons learned during the crisis; for others, market operations are still being adapted and updated to respond to ongoing market and economic developments.
+In both cases the concept of a 'new normal' set of conditions is starting to emerge along with possible responses.